plone/documentation/manage/deploying/production/digitalocean_deployment.rst

     ssh root@[your-droplet-ip-adress]

 It will ask you to fill in your password.
-When you created a droplet, an email should be sent to you.
-It contains the password for your droplet.
+When you created a droplet, an email should be sent to you, which contains the password for your droplet.
 Use this password to log in to your droplet through the terminal and change your password.

 Windows